-The following Public Law guidance note Produced in partnership with Laura Bolado provides comprehensive and up to date legal information covering:
+The following Public Law practice note Produced in partnership with Laura Bolado provides comprehensive and up to date legal information covering:

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Take a free trial

 Community order requirementsCommunity order requirements are set out in the Criminal Justice Act 2003 (CJA 2003), as amended by the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO 2012) and the Offender Rehabilitation Act 2014 (ORA 2014).
 Criminal Justice Act 2003, s 152(2)

 The roles of nominated officer and money laundering reporting officerA nominated officer is an individual who is nominated by a firm to receive disclosures under Part 7 of the Proceeds of Crime Act 2002 (POCA 2002) or Part III of the Terrorism Act 2000 (TA 2000)—see Requirement to appoint a

 This Precedent letter covers disclosure obligations under CPR 31.
 It does not apply to proceedings subject to the disclosure pilot scheme under CPR PD 51U.
 For guidance on the disclosure pilot scheme, see Practice Note: Business and Property Courts—the disclosure pilot scheme.
 For a client letter on

 The Standard Conditions of Sale (SCS), currently in their 5th edition (2018 revision), are a set of standard conditions which are commonly incorporated into contracts for the sale of residential property.
 The Standard Commercial Property Conditions (Third Edition—2018 Revision) (SCPC) are used for